MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Chains, Whips, and Flails

+Riddia's Taming (Whip) (8,000 gold) - Reach.
+1d4 impact damage.
+Summon spells that you cast gain an increased duration as if you had 2 more caster experience levels.

 Roxy's Punishment +1 (Whip) (2,000 gold) - Reach.
 1d4+1 impact damage.
 If a hit from this weapon sends the target to 0 or fewer hit points, then it casts *Charm Monster* on the target.
 The caster level is equal to the wielder's Melee Fighting (STR) skill level.

 ### Hammers, Maces, and Clubs